How to Charge EVs in Austin: Helpful Tips for New Owners (Updated September 2023)

 Destination Charging locations are usually at hotels, restaurants, and parking garages.
 You’ll find plenty of these stations in and around Downtown Austin.
 Most of these chargers are free as long as you’re a patron of the business they’re attached to.
 It takes several hours to charge at these stations, and you can monitor the progress with the Tesla app.
 You can also use Destination Charging if you don’t have a Tesla.

 As the name implies, Superchargers are much faster than Destination Charging.
 There are ten Supercharger stations in the Austin area, each with several chargers.
-At the time of writing, these chargers are only available to Tesla owners.
-Still, the company is working toward making Superchargers usable by all EVs.
 It costs about .25 per kWh to charge EVs at these stations.

 Tesla Supercharger and Destination Charging Map

-Austin Energy’s Plug-In EVerywhere Program
+Austin Energy’s Plug-In EVerywhere Program/Network

 If you use level 2 charging points around Austin frequently, consider looking into the Plug-In EVerywhere program.
 For $4.17 per month, you’ll have unlimited use of Austin Energy’s level 2 ports.
 The subscription is pre-paid ($25 for six months).
 You can sign up for the program using this form.